 It makes sense to be able to tap into the benefits of video where possible to do so, whether for building rapport or to provide a much needed visual aid.
 It also makes sense to use the telephone where the circumstances require it.
 When remote consulting is done well, both patients and clinicians love it.

 Make support easy

-All Q health video and telephony customers have access to our live chat support from 8am to 8pm 7 days a week.
+All eConsult customers have access to our live chat support from 8am to 8pm as well as telephone support.
+During the week, we aim to provide a response within 5 minutes of contacting us.
 We know that sometimes patients might have questions about video consultations and appointments that are administrative in nature and don’t necessarily need to be answered by busy hospital teams.
 We’re happy to answer questions from patients and customers alike and pride ourselves on our quick and helpful support.

-With that in mind, please feel free to reach out to us with any questions about how Q health can help you and your Trust to save some money whilst improving services and hitting your remote consultation targets.
+With that in mind, please feel free to reach out to us with any questions about how eConsult can help you and your Trust to save some money whilst improving services, reducing DNA rates and hitting your targets.
 Make sure that you’re taking advantage of the Elective Recovery Fund (ERF) made available by the NHS too.
 We’ve put together some helpful information about how our unbreakable, all in one remote consultation platform can support your ERF targets.